Join us for an adventure in flavor!

 sliced citrus on a white background

-Traditionally, Mojo is made of sour, almost bitter, oranges from Cuba, similar to Seville oranges.
-Many Cubans in Florida have their own sour orange tree in their backyard.
-Sometimes you do spot them in grocery stores, but if you don’t get your hands on them, that’s ok.
-You can still create those flavors by mixing and matching your citruses, some grapefruit and lime or lemon juice.
-I used all of them time, as they happened to be in my home.
-Besides my freshly juiced citruses, I am using following for this easy Mojo Marinade:
+• Citrus – Traditionally, Mojo is made with sour, almost bitter oranges from Cuba, similar to Seville oranges.
+Many Cubans in Florida even have a sour orange tree in their backyard.
+Sometimes, you can find them in grocery stores, but it’s okay if you can’t.
+You can still create those flavors by mixing and matching your citruses.
+I use some grapefruit, lime, and lemon juice.

 • Olive Oil – To compliment the citrus.